nf-core/configs/docs/ucl_myriad.md

 export APPTAINER_PULLFOLDER=/home/<YOUR_ID>/Scratch/.apptainer/pull
 ```

+> [!Warning]
-**Warning**: You may need to outcomment any singularity environmental variables you have set previously.
+> You may need to outcomment any singularity environmental variables you have set previously.

 ### Nextflow